 I had yet to discover that the wonderful actors I was watching had given plenty of other well-remembered and classic performances, let alone that Jon Pertwee had also been the Doctor in one of my other favourite television shows – Doctor Who!
 For now they were Worzel, Aunt Sally and The Crowman and that was enough for me.

-Over the years I would often catch repeats of Worzel Gummidge on UK Gold, in VHS releases, and more recently on DVD (see bottom of page) but one thing I never knew about the series was that it had been made into a music… and in Birmingham too!
+Over the years I would often catch repeats of Worzel Gummidge on UK Gold, in VHS releases, and more recently on DVD (see bottom of page) but one thing I never knew about the series was that it had been made into a musical… and in Birmingham too!

 Here’s how Wikipedia describes the show: